-- ❖ Interns choosing this concentration will be required to complete a total of 24 written work products.
-Over the course of the year the intern must accrue 7 MMPI-2 or PAIs, 1 Rorschach test, 7 WAIS-IVs, and 3 additional approved personality measures (e.g., MCMI-III, TSI, etc.).
+- Interns choosing this concentration will be required to complete a total of 24 written work products.
+Over the course of the year the intern must accrue 7 MMPI-2/MMPI-2-RF or PAIs, 7 WAIS-IVs, and 3 additional approved personality measures (e.g., MCMI-III, TSI, etc.).
 Early in the training year, the intern will complete an integrated battery consisting normally of MMPI-2 or PAI, WAIS-IV, and one additional measure.
+One clinical case conceptualization will be written and presented in the Psychotherapy Seminar.
 The remainder of the assessments will be written to answer specific referral questions relevant to treatment or disposition including sex offender risk assessment, readiness for conditional release, assessment of psychopathy, malingering, and competency to stand trial.
-All assessments/evaluations include a brief cognitive screening. - ❖ In the course of completing the required 24 assessments and evaluations, the intern will gain experience with at least four forensic assessment instruments (FAI) or forensically related instruments (FRI).
+All assessments/evaluations include a brief cognitive screening. - In the course of completing the required 24 assessments and evaluations, the intern will gain experience with at least four forensic assessment instruments (FAI) or forensically related instruments (FRI).
 A partial list of FAI and FRI examples is listed below: